 History of TSS

 Closed as a school in 1972, the historic Pequot School Building was acquired by the Southport Conservancy as a treasured landmark.
-The year 1985 saw its rebirth as a school when it was leased to TSS under the direction of founding Headmaster Len Tavormina, who had succesfully directed the School's Pilot Program in 1984.
+The year 1985 saw its rebirth as a school when it was leased to TSS under the direction of founding Head of School Len Tavormina, who had successfully directed the School's Pilot Program in 1984.
 TSS holds a 99-year lease on the building.

 Extensive renovations throughout the 1990s transformed the building’s interior into a model day school environment.
 Classrooms, tutorial rooms, offices, staff resource center, curriculum center, and spacious Tavormina Hall were all specially adapted to comfortably serve TSS' unique educational offerings.

-Tavormina retired in 2012, making way for TSS’ second headmaster: Dr. Benjamin Powers, an educator with deep experience in language-based learning disabilities, like dyslexia, ADHD, and executive functioning differences.
-Under Powers’ leadership, TSS has aligned its program with the huge shifts happening in the learning difference community, thanks to burgeoning brain-based research.
+Tavormina retired in 2012, making way for TSS’ second Head of School, Dr. Benjamin Powers, an educator with deep experience in language-based learning disabilities, like dyslexia, ADHD, and executive functioning differences.
+Under Dr. Powers’ leadership, TSS has aligned its program with the huge shifts happening in the learning difference community, thanks to burgeoning brain-based research.

-Since his arrival, TSS launched an updated elementary and middle school program for students in kindergarten through 8th grade; focused on incorporating assistive technology into the program; integrated speech and language pathology; instituted an executive function coaching model; trained all of the faculty in the Orton-Gillingham approach; and, developed affiliations and partnerships with leading LD/ADHD organizations and research institutions.
+Since his arrival, TSS launched an updated elementary and middle school program for students in 2nd through 8th grade; focused on incorporating assistive technology into the program; integrated speech and language pathology; instituted an executive function coaching model; trained all current faculty in the Orton-Gillingham approach; and developed affiliations and partnerships with leading LD/ADHD organizations and research institutions.
 In 2017, TSS acquired the adjacent Southport Savings Bank property, transforming it into a vibrant space for the arts, music, and movement, as well as creating a space for professional development and training.

-The Southport School is for children in grades kindergarten through 8th grade with language-based learning differences, like dyslexia, and ADHD.
+The Southport School is for children in grades 2nd-8th who struggle with language-based learning differences, like dyslexia, and ADHD.